Features new to Windows Vista: Other mobility enhancements

-New fonts
+Fonts

+The Fonts Control Panel now allows fonts to be filtered, grouped, and sorted.
+Icons for fonts can be scaled.
+Users can now arrange fonts based on font type, and view the full file system paths of installed font locations.

 Windows Vista includes new Western (Latin, Greek and Cyrillic) ClearType typefaces: Calibri (sans-serif), Cambria (serif), Candara (sans-serif), Consolas (monospaced), Constantia (serif), Corbel (sans-serif), Segoe UI, Segoe Script (script), and Segoe Print (casual).
 Additionally, four new Asian fonts have been added: Malgun Gothic (Korean), Meiryo (Japanese), Microsoft JhengHei (Traditional Chinese), and Microsoft YaHei (Simplified Chinese).

 Language support

 Windows Vista is a language-independent operating system, unlike previous versions of Windows, and it supports additional languages when compared with previous versions.
 The Enterprise and Ultimate editions of Windows Vista allow additional languages to be installed with Multilingual User Interface.
 Users can now install and select non-English languages on a per-user basis—instead of a per-device basis—to transform the entire Shell and application user interfaces to that language.
 Unicode font and character support have also been improved.
 Windows Vista also supports "custom locales", allowing users to create their own locale data for use in applications using the Locale Builder tool.